Making an Asterisk Manager Interface monitor using PHP, PAMI, and Ding

 We can add more beans to extend this functionality.
 Adding beans is trivial, we could use annotations, yaml, or xml configurations.

-Whenever we want to get a specific event, we just need to define a listens-on directive in the bean configuration, and the container will automagically call the method onEventName() with the event received :) So we can propagate events via radius, or activemq, or rabbitmq, etc.
+Whenever we want to get a specific event, we just need to define a listens-on directive in the bean configuration, and the container will automagically call the method onEventName() with the event received :) So we can propagate events via Radius, or ActiveMQ, or RabbitMQ, etc.

 As you see, having Ding and PAMI work together is a pretty smooth task, and will benefit your code by making it cleaner and less coupled.
 You will be able to focus on the task you really want to do.
-Ding will take care of the inversion of control and dependeny injection, while PAMI will take care of the managing the AMI protocol.
+Ding will take care of the inversion of control and dependency injection, while PAMI will take care of the managing the AMI protocol.
 In this way, your application is truly event driven, and everything will get called without you having to worry about how or when.
 Even configuring the application is trivial due to the use of the PropertiesHolder.

 Everything is a bean.
 The PDO object, the PDO statements, and error/shutdown/signal handlers, our own event handlers, etc. This allows the application to be easily extended (just write new beans that "listens-on" different events, or event the same).
 Everything can be done within extremely few lines of code :)